TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/the-things-stack.md

 - `redis.failover.addresses`: List of addresses of the Redis Sentinel instances (required)
 - `redis.failover.master-name`: Redis Sentinel master name (required)

+If your Redis server uses TLS, use the following options:

+- `redis.tls.require`: Require TLS when connecting to Redis
+- `redis.tls.root-ca`: Location of TLS root CA certificate
+- `redis.tls.insecure-skip-verify`: Skip verification of certificate chains (insecure)

+Mutual TLS is not supported yet.

 ## Blob Options

 The `blob` options configure how {{% tts %}} reads or writes files such as pictures, the frequency plans repository or files required for Backend Interfaces interoperability.
 The `provider` field selects the provider that is used, and which other options are read.